Idli Recipe (Idli Batter Recipe with Pro Tips)

 - After 6 hours, drain the water from both the bowls.

-- If you live in a hot climate then skip adding salt now and add it just before making idli otherwise the batter turns sour.
+- If you live in a hot climate then skip adding salt now and add it just before making idli else the batter turns sour.
 You will have to experiment with salt to know what works well for you.

 - Blend all of them till thick, smooth, bubbly & frothy.
 The idli batter should not turn hot or even warm as it makes dense idli.